 During the final week of intense inter-governmental negotiations on the New York Declaration, the CS Action Committee made last ditch efforts to rescue those commitments of greatest concern to Civil Society and to prevent the ongoing watering down of agreed- to commitments.
 On 28 July, the Committee prepared and circulated to states a 2-page appeal entitled World leaders must step up efforts to conclude robust and principled deal for refugees and migrants.
 The appeal listed five “tests of success” that the Outcome Document would need to achieve in order for it to be considered a success rather than a “repetition – or diminishment – of existing commitments.”
 The consensus document adopted by Government representatives on 2 August, received mixed reactions in the press, as well as from CS organizations.
 While acknowledging the Outcome Document’s adoption by consensus as an achievement, many felt that most of the work remains to be done, particularly with respect to observing human rights obligations regarding the non-detention of children.

-With the inter-governmental negotiations completed and consensus achieved by states on the New York Declaration, civil society is looking beyond the 19 September Summit to propel concrete follow-up, implementation responding to clear timelines, meaningful involvement of civil society—especially refugees, migrants and diaspora—in all related processes, and accountability of governments.
-Fora like the annual Global Forum on Migration & Development (GFMD), including the one in Dhaka, Bangladesh from 8-12 December 2016, will provide additional opportunities for CS and Governments to take these issues forward.
+With the inter-governmental negotiations completed and consensus achieved by states on the New York Declaration, civil society began looking beyond the 19 September Summit to propel concrete follow-up, implementation responding to clear timelines, meaningful involvement of civil society—especially refugees, migrants and diaspora—in all related processes, and accountability of governments.
+Fora like the annual Global Forum on Migration & Development (GFMD), including the one in Dhaka, Bangladesh from 8-12 December 2016, were to provide additional opportunities for CS and Governments to take these issues forward.

 The structure of and participation in the 19 September Summit was set in the Modalities Resolution.
 The HLS included an opening plenary, six round tables, and a closing plenary.
 Working with the Steering Committee that it convened, NGLS concluded the process of creating a short list of candidates for the speaking roles available to civil society: 1 CS representative for each round table, plus 3 for the opening plenary.
 This list was then submitted to the OPGA, which made the final selection of the CS speakers.
 The Action Committee is now in the process of sending presentation guidelines reflecting our most important concerns and recommendations to the CS speakers selected by the OPGA, as well as contacting individual States to advocate for their support of these critical issues.